Clock icon

 100 lbs: 25 - 100 mg

-It is important to note that acepromazine should only be administered under the supervision of your veterinarian.
-Overdosing or incorrect administration could lead to serious side effects such as slowed breathing, slowed heart rate, unconsciousness, seizures, and death.
+๐Ÿšจ Overdosing or incorrect administration could lead to serious side effects such as slowed breathing, slowed heart rate, unconsciousness, seizures, and death.
+Please only use when prescribed by your veterinarian.

 Overdose information

-If you suspect that your dog has overdosed on acepromazine, it is essential to seek veterinary attention immediately.
+If you suspect that your dog has overdosed on acepromazine, please get in touch with your veterinarian for immediate advice.
 Overdoses of acepromazine can cause significant depression of the nervous system in dogs.

 Symptoms of an overdose may include excessive sedation, lethargy, severe weakness, pale gums, incoordination, changes in pupil size, agitation, shallow breathing, collapse, and seizures.